-The Group has been named a defendant to a number of claims as at December 31, 2022 as follows:
+The Group has been named a defendant to a number of claims as at December 31, 2024 as follows:

-- 1. Claims from unrelated third parties estimated at \$47; - 2.
+- 1. Claims from unrelated third parties estimated at \$27.
+No provision has been made. - 2.
 Claim from the former Members of Eastern Caribbean Utilities Pension Scheme (Present and former employees of the Group) for which a value has not been disclosed.

-The employees who are former members of the defunct Eastern Caribbean Utilities Pension Scheme (ECUPS) are seeking future pension benefits on the basis of the ECUPS formula which they allege they are entitled to based on their employment contract.
+The employees who are former members of the defunct Eastern Caribbean Utilities Pension Scheme (ECUPS) are seeking future pension benefits on the basis of the ECUPS formula which they allege they are entitled to, based on their employment contract.
 The Group has denied this claim.
+A provision has been recorded based on the offer made by the Group.